signalfx/gdi-specification/specification/configuration.md

     If relevant traces exporter endpoint property (eg `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` for `otlp`) or `SPLUNK_METRICS_ENDPOINT` is set, it takes precedence over the `SPLUNK_REALM` setting.

-As there is no deployment phase in case of Serverless functions, if a required configuration property is missing, the serverless component MUST log an error but MUST still execute.
+As there is no deployment phase in case of Serverless functions, if a required configuration property is missing, the serverless instrumentation library MUST log an error but MUST still execute.

 ## Environment variable alternatives